Antisolvent-Assisted Growth of Centimeter-Scale CsPbBr$_3$ Perovskite Single Crystals: A Theory-Guided Approach: Results and Discussion

-Therefore, by systematically evaluating candidates against the kinetic requirement for controlled mass transport and the thermodynamic requirement for homogeneous miscibility, ethanol was selected as the optimal antisolvent for subsequent experimental optimization.
+Therefore, by systematically evaluating candidates against the kinetic requirement for controlled mass transport and the thermodynamic requirement for homogeneous miscibility, ethanol is selected as the optimal antisolvent for subsequent experimental optimization.